anandithaaaa/covid_project/index.md

 <img src="./cnn.png" width="550">

 After training for 100 epochs, this network achieved validation loss of 0.3467, ie each prediction was 0.54 off from the actual target.
-This seemed way too high!
-Also, the number of parameters in comparison to the number of training samples meant that I'd overfit on the training data.
+This seemed way too high given that the variance in the data was only 0.4!
+Also, the number of parameters in comparison to the number of training samples meant that I'd surely overfit on the training data.

 Given the timeseries nature of the EKG (a signal) I realized that an LSTM might be able to capture the signal more accurately.
 Hence I ran a model to predict viral load using the following simple LSTM, which had far fewer parameters.